-RAD-AID manages a rapidly growing portfolio of Artificial Intelligence (AI) tools for helping low-resource hospitals to learn and potentially use AI for increasing and improving clinical patient care.
+RAD-AID manages a rapidly growing portfolio of Artificial Intelligence (AI) tools (thanks to generous partners contributing software) for helping low-resource hospitals to learn and potentially use AI for increasing and improving clinical patient care.
 AI is generally defined as software that learns from data inputs to generate progressively improved outputs (in contrast to older software models that could only perform tasks pre-programmed into the code).

 Radiology AI is at the forefront of HealthCare AI because radiology’s images are data-rich and provide fertile ground for AI platforms to learn and produce radiologic tasks such as the automated interpretation of x-ray, MRI, CT, mammograms, and ultrasound images, as well as software based image-quality assessments and patient-care workflow triage.

 AI has the potential to bring great benefits to resource-poor hospitals where there are significant shortages of medical professionals.
 For example, Kenya has 4-5 million women needing yearly mammograms, however, there are fewer than three fellowship trained breast radiologists in Kenya, which in the US would require over 500 radiologists to perform this level of screening.
 Could AI help that under-resourced breast cancer service by automating some of the image-interpretation in new screening programs?
 Could AI also help automate emergency head CT reads for intracranial bleeds or help interpret chest x-ray radiographs for Tuberculosis (TB) and infectious outbreaks?
 Currently available AI technologies are not rolled out (yet) for such high-volume clinical roles, but the field is filled with scientists, companies, laboratories and organizations actively developing platforms to carry out these roles.

 Challenges for AI in Global Health